The taste of IPA: Towards open-vocabulary keyword spotting and forced alignment in any language: Training hyperparameters

 \section{Training hyperparameters}

 For pre-training, we trained three variants of BERT from scratch using only phonemic transcriptions.
-We adopted the AdamW optimizer with an initialize learning rate of $1e-4$ and cosine scheduling with a warm-up step of 1000.
+We adopted the AdamW optimizer with an initialized learning rate of $1e-4$ and cosine scheduling with a warm-up step of 1000.
 All models were trained for 60k iterations before stopping.
 All training processes were completed on a single V100 GPU of 32 GB.

-All hyperparameters for CLAP-IPA models were listed in Table~\ref{tab:hyper}.
+All hyperparameters for \ourclap{} models were listed in Table~\ref{tab:hyper}.
 By default, all models were trained on a single V100 with 32GB of memory.
-The training time for 100k steps ranged from 17 hours for CLAP-IPA-tiny to 41 hours for CLAP-IPA-small.
+The training time for \ourclap{} in 100k steps ranged from 17 hours for \ourclap{}-tiny to 41 hours for \ourclap{}-small.

+All hyperparameters for \ouraligner{} models were listed in Table~\ref{tab:hyper_align}.
+All models were trained on a single V100 with 32GB of memory.
+The training time for \ouraligner{} before early stopping ranged from 5 hours for \ourclap{}-tiny to 12 hours for \ourclap{}-small.